ShaunakSen/node_examples/readme.txt

 Express js
 ______________________________________________

-It is a fast, unopinionated, minimalistic web framework for node
+It is a fast, un-opinionated, minimalistic web framework for node

 Express has lots of middlewares which provides a lot of functionalities